MonodeepGit/cp-helm-charts/charts/cp-schema-registry/README.md

 | --------- | ----------- | ------- |
 | `nodeSelector` | Dictionary containing key-value-pairs to match labels on nodes.
 When defined pods will only be scheduled on nodes, that have each of the indicated key-value pairs as labels.
 Further information can be found in the [Kubernetes documentation](https://kubernetes.io/docs/concepts/configuration/assign-pod-node/) | `{}`
 | `tolerations`| Array containing taint references.
 When defined, pods can run on nodes, which would otherwise deny scheduling.
 Further information can be found in the [Kubernetes documentation](https://kubernetes.io/docs/concepts/configuration/taint-and-toleration/) | `{}`

+My authentication Setup:

+I have implemented JAAS for basic & ldap authentication

+1. You are required to have a JAAS config file in your repo
+2. You are to create a secret in kubernetes for the jaas config file to mount in the server.
+If you are using basic authentication, you will require a password file too.
+3. In the current version of setup, passwords only work as cleartext.
+If you hash the password, authentication will fail
+4. For LDAP, you should already have a open-ldap setup running in kubernetes